 Dust mite allergy

-Dust mites, relatives of the spider, are too small to see without a microscope.
+Dust mites, close relatives of ticks and spiders, are too small to see without a microscope.
 Dust mites eat skin cells shed by people, and they thrive in warm, humid environments.
 In most homes, bedding, upholstered furniture and carpeting provide an ideal environment for dust mites.

 Steps to reduce the number of dust mites in your home can often control dust mite allergy.
 Medications or other treatments may be necessary to relieve symptoms and manage asthma.